eileenh8/2D-Platformer/README.md

-# 2D-Platformer
+# Alien Adventures
 Project 4 for MSCH-C220

 A basic 2D platformer.

-How to play: press A,S,D to move the character and the Space bar to jump.
+How to play: press A and D to move the character and the Space bar to jump.

 ## Implementation